 Rental or private accommodation is a great choice if you are looking for an independent lifestyle.
 There are some great places to live in Wollongong that are close to the university, shops, beaches and other attractions.

 The information below gives you information on the process of applying for private accommodation, and information on what costs you will need to consider when you move into a new home.
-We strongly suggest that you have a look through this information if you are considering private rentals.
+We strongly suggest that you read the following information if you are considering private rentals.

 We also want you to know that we are here to help.
-The Housing Services Coordinator can help you with:
+Housing Services can help you with:

 - Applying for a property,